 Bushido-Kai Karate is under the direction

-of Ms. Barbara A Arrighi, Hanshi.
-Promoted in August 2015
+of Ms. Barbara A Arrighi, Hachidan and Hanshi.
+Shitoryu USA Karate Do Kai.

 Kenzo, Soke 1995

-As head of the Karate Club Arrighi, Kyoshi is both a
+As head of the Karate Club Arrighi, Sensei is both a

-woman and only woman Hanshi in the Seito Shito-Ryu style.
+woman and only woman Hanshi in the Shito-Ryu style.
 She

 is a founding member of Shito-Ryu USA Karate Do Kai and a member